AmlanoViano/ExpressiveMIDI/README.md

 # ExpressiveMIDI

-Most MIDI files sound robotic.
-Not because the notes are wrong, but because every note lands exactly on the beat — something no human pianist ever does.
-The micro-timing deviations that make a performance feel alive, the subtle rush into a climax or the gentle linger on a phrase ending, are completely absent.
+Most MIDI files sound robotic because every note lands exactly on the beat, something that is not possible when playing physically.
+The micro-timing deviations that make a performance feel alive and genuine are completely absent.

 ExpressiveMIDI is an attempt to learn those deviations from real performances and apply them to any MIDI file.